 - For employers seeking guidance for how to navigate the new changes to the unemployment insurance system (Read Fact Sheet for Employers)

 In an effort to assist Catawba County businesses during this unprecedented time, local economic developer partners are continuing to host a series of webinars to provide beneficial health and business continuity information related to the Covid-19 virus.
 In addition to this webinar series, the Chamber of Catawba County, Catawba County EDC (this page) and the SBTDC all offer Covid-19 Resource Pages for area business.
 We hope you or representatives from your organization will be able to participate in these very important webinars.
-The webinars will be recorded and placed online for viewing later (see below for the fist three webinars) if you are unable to make the presentation.
+The webinars will be recorded and placed online for viewing later if you are unable to make the presentation.